Problem: Content marketing

 ‘Redefin[ing] customer relationships based on serving, educating, and entertaining customers with content

-necessitates a shift away from the “I” of a brand or product toward the “you” of the customer, writes
+necessitates a shift away from the “I” of a brand or product toward the “you” of the customer, writes Rebecca Lieb in her Altimeter report, Content: The new marketing equation.

 ‘Content that is too product- or brand-focused does not travel well digitally, whereas content that stands